Analysis | The Mexican Liquor Boom Is About to Get an American Boost

 In some ways their arguments remind me of the outrage in India, the land of my birth, in the late 1990s when another Texan company, RiceTec, sought to label one of its lab-developed products “basmati,” after the aromatic long-grain varietals that is native to the foothills of the Himalayas.

 But Judson Kauffman, one of three military vets who founded Desert Door in 2017, is having none of it.
-The desert spoon bush is native to Texas, he points out, and there’s plenty of evidence Native Americans were distilling there long before Mexico or the US existed.
+The desert spoon bush is native to Texas, he points out, and there’s plenty of evidence Native Americans were fermenting the hearts of desert spoons long before Mexico or the US existed.

 What’s more, Kauffman tells me, American moonshiners were making sotol many decades before the spirit was legalized in Mexico, and long before the concept of D.O. existed.
 “We’re respectful of Mexico’s sotol tradition, but we’ve got our own,” he says.